-I help clients protect what they've created and built, whether it's a product, a piece of art, or their reputation.
+Litigation is about problem solving and storytelling, and I work to solve my clients’ problems effectively and tell their stories well.
 Clients say they value my understanding of complex civil litigation and intellectual property law, as well as my advocacy skills in and out of the courtroom.

 Joshua Cumby is a litigator who works with the firm’s class action/complex litigation and appellate teams.
-His practice includes class actions, intellectual property litigation, disputes involving complex commercial transactions, disputes involving the government, and appeals.
+His practice includes class actions; intellectual property, labor and employment, and construction litigation; disputes involving complex commercial transactions; disputes involving the government; and appeals.
 Joshua helps clients with patent, trademark and copyright issues, is well versed in trade-secret and advertising law and works to help clients grow their businesses and protect their competitive advantage in the marketplace.
+In his regular practice in federal court, Joshua represents clients in cases with claims arising from federal statutes, including the Lanham Act, the Copyright Act, the Patent Act, the employment-discrimination statutes, and others.

 Joshua is dedicated to pro bono legal aid.
 He helped secure a new trial and new sentencing for an Alabama death-row inmate in state post-conviction proceedings.
 Joshua also successfully represented a group of taxpayers in a suit challenging the use of public money to fund active houses of worship under the Massachusetts constitution.
-Joshua has also co-authored amicus briefs in the U.S. Supreme Court on behalf of several trade associations and industry groups.
+Joshua has also authored amicus briefs in the U.S. Supreme Court and the U.S. Court of Appeals for the Sixth Circuit on behalf of trade associations, industry groups and nonprofit organizations.

 - George Mason University School of Law, J.D., 2011, cum laude